-The area is a popular attraction for surfers, with the wave at the southern tip of the island collecting the most swell in the city.
+Popular with surfers, South Stradbroke Island feels a world away from the bustle of Surfers Paradise and Burleigh.
 When the swell is small in the rest of the city you can often find it pumping at South Stradbroke Island.

 The beaches are not patrolled.
 Swimming is not recommended.

 If you'd like to visit a beach that is patrolled, see our Beach map or download our Beach patrol information sheet(PDF, 1MB).

 South Stradbroke Island offers one of the best open beach breaks along the Australian east coast.
 It's fast paced and attracts experienced board riders.
 The wave at the southern tip of the island, on the northern side of the Gold Coast Seaway, is known as ‘TOS’ (The Other Side).
 Surfers should always assess conditions.
 If in doubt, don't paddle out.
 For more information, visit our Surfing page.